Srinivasa-Pradeep/Time-Complexity-Guide/README.md

     ```

   * **$O(n)$ - Linear Time**
     The runtime grows in direct proportion to the input size $n$.
 If the input size doubles, the runtime roughly doubles.
-This is common for algorithms that need to process each element of the input at least once.[15, 21, 22]
+This is common for algorithms that need to process each element of the input at least once.

-      * **Examples:** Iterating through an array or list with a single loop, finding the maximum element in an unsorted array, and linear search.[5, 17]
+      * **Examples:** Iterating through an array or list with a single loop, finding the maximum element in an unsorted array, and linear search.

     <!-- end list -->